crl-n/roger-skyline-1/README.md

 ## Setting up the VM

-For my VM, I use Debian.
+For my VM, I use [Debian](https://www.debian.org/distrib/).

 **1. Virtual Hard Disk**</br>
 When setting up the virtual machine, first you will be asked to configure the virtual hard disk.
 I use the **VDI-format** for the virtual hard disk file and let it be **8GB** and **fixed size**.
 I create the virtual disk in the `/Users/user/goinfre/` folder.

 **2. Configuring the network**</br>
-I set the hostname as `roger`.
+I set the hostname as the cluster computer name, e.g. `c1r1p1`.
 I leave the domain name blank, because [one is unlikely to be needed in a project of this scale](https://superuser.com/questions/889456/correct-domain-name-for-a-home-desktop-linux-machine).

 **3. Partioning of the virtual hard disk**</br>
 I manually partion the virtual hard disk into two partions (sizes 4.2GB, 3.4GB and 1.0GB for swap).
 See picture below.